ericscheffler/bicep-registry-modules/avm/ptn/network/virtual-wan/README.md

 ### Parameter: `virtualHubParameters.p2sVpnParameters.connectionConfigurationsName`

 Name of the connection configurations.
-Required when deployP2SVpnGateway is true.
+Required if deployP2SVpnGateway is true.

 - Required: No
 - Type: string

 ### Parameter: `virtualHubParameters.p2sVpnParameters.vpnClientAddressPoolAddressPrefixes`

 Address prefixes for the VPN client address pool.
-Required when deployP2SVpnGateway is true.
+Required if deployP2SVpnGateway is true.

 - Required: No
 - Type: array

-### Parameter: `virtualHubParameters.p2sVpnParameters.vpnGatewayName`

-Name of the VPN Gateway.
-Required when deployP2SVpnGateway is true.

-- Required: No
-- Type: string

 ### Parameter: `virtualHubParameters.p2sVpnParameters.customDnsServers`